Geneva: Transportation

 Trains operated by Swiss Federal Railways connect the airport to the main station of Cornavin in six minutes.
-Regional train services are being developed towards Coppet and Bellegarde.
+Regional train services have been developed to Coppet and Bellegarde.
 At the city limits two new railway stations have been opened since 2002: Genève-Sécheron (close to the UN and the Botanical Gardens) and Lancy-Pont-Rouge.

-In 2011 work started on the CEVA rail (Cornavin – Eaux-Vives – Annemasse) project, first planned in 1884, which will connect Cornavin with the Cantonal hospital, Eaux-Vives railway station and Annemasse, in France.
+In 2011 work started on the CEVA rail (Cornavin – Eaux-Vives – Annemasse) project, first planned in 1884, which connects Cornavin with the Cantonal hospital, Eaux-Vives railway station and Annemasse, in France.
 The link between the main railway station and the classification yard of La Praille already exists; from there, the line runs mostly underground to the Hospital and Eaux-Vives, where it links to the existing line to France.
 The line fully opened in December 2019, as part of the Léman Express regional rail network.